-You will need:

 10. After you have selected the optimum bitrate click next and proceed to encode.

 11. After your file has finished encoding view and see if you're pleased with the result.
 If so, use a good burning like Nero and burn yourself a non-standard VCD.
-(Or nVCD)

 Final notes: This method has WORKED for me with every standalone player I've tested it on.
 Keep in mind that these VCDs are below VCD quality standards, so don't expect anything above good VHS quality.
 Although the settings I've posted are the ones that work best for me, they could be tweaked further for better results.
 (Don't flame me if you mess up though...)
 Either way, most people arent capable of telling apart what QUALITY is (TV Scanlines can make almost anything look good), so this is a perfect alternative for all around use with DVD players if you can't afford DVD-R technologies.